lucamoroz/taxi-stream/README.md

 # Use case

-1. ⚙ Configure the wanted paramters in `.env`.
+1. ⚙ Configure the desired paramters in `.env`.
 2. ▶ Run `docker-compose up`
-3. ⌛ Wait a bit.
-This can take a while
+3. ⌛ Wait a bit: data preparation can take a while the first time.
 4. 🥳 Go to `localhost:8080` in your browser

+# Optimizations
+This section covers Task 5 (Stage 2).

+The following optimizations have been applied:

+1. The average speed bolt computes the incremental average speed, using O(1) memory per taxi.
+2. ...

+## Results
+The results on the throughput and the processing time are the following:
+- Throughput: from ... to ...
+- Processing time: